coleifer/huey/docs/troubleshooting.rst

     instance.
 In immediate mode, tasks are executed synchronously by the caller.
     This is by design for testing and debugging, but if you see this behavior unexpectedly, ensure ``huey.immediate`` is ``False`` in production.

+ReadOnlyError after a Redis failover
+    ``ReadOnlyError: You can't write against a read only replica`` means huey is connected to a Redis instance that has been demoted to replica -- typically because huey was pointed at a static host (or load-balancer address) in a replicated setup, and a failover occurred.
+Use a Sentinel-managed connection pool so the client re-discovers the current master automatically: see :ref:`recipe-redis-sentinel`.

+Consumer logs constant errors / stops blocking when using Sentinel
+    When connecting through ``redis.sentinel.Sentinel``, the ``socket_timeout``
+    must comfortably exceed the consumer's blocking read timeout (default 1 second).
+If the socket timeout is shorter, every blocking dequeue times out at the socket level, and the consumer falls back to logging errors and polling.
+See :ref:`recipe-redis-sentinel` for a working configuration.